The Talent Fund

 - Quote from website: The Talent Fund helps donors “reach beyond big brand charities”

-- This suggests smaller organizations with strong community roots and authentic connections to issues may be particularly valued
+- This suggests smaller organisations with strong community roots and authentic connections to issues may be particularly valued

 Flexibility in Giving Approach

-- The organization offers “flexible giving options (anonymous, low-profile, public)”
+- The organisation offers “flexible giving options (anonymous, low-profile, public)”

-- Organizations comfortable with different levels of donor recognition may be preferred
+- Organisations comfortable with different levels of donor recognition may be preferred

 Key Takeaways for Grant Writers